 GVW maintains five (5) expenditure accounts in its accounting systems.
-These expenditure accounts are described below.
+Below is a description of each expenditure accounts.

 Operation & Maintenance

 GVW's Operation and Maintenance expenditure account contains all expenditures required for the day-to-day operations of GVW.
 These include, but are not limited to labor, utilities, supplies, and preventative maintenance costs.